Brailes

 Brailes is a civil parish about 3 mi east of Shipston-on-Stour in Warwickshire, England.
-It includes the two villages of Lower and Upper Brailes but is often referred to as one village as the two adjoin each other.
+It includes the two villages of Lower and Upper Brailes which are located in the north Cotswolds, but it is often referred to as one village as the two villages adjoin each other.
 The parish includes the village of Winderton about 1.5 mi northeast of Brailes, and the deserted medieval village of Chelmscote about 3.5 mi north of Brailes.
 The parish is bounded to the east by Ditchedge Lane and Beggars' Lane, which are a historic ridgeway that also forms part of the county boundary with Oxfordshire.
 The northeastern boundary is a minor road, part of which follows the course of a Roman road.

 The River Stour forms part of the southern boundary, and another part is formed by Sutton Brook, a tributary of the Stour.
 To the west, north and the remainder of the south the parish is bounded by field boundaries.
 Brailes is surrounded by hills.
 Upper Brailes is on the side of Brailes Hill, which at 761 ft high is the fourth-highest point in Warwickshire.
 The east side of the village is bordered by Mine Hill, which is over 620 ft high and is topped by a television mast, and Holloway Hill, up which the B4035 road runs towards Banbury.
 Between Holloway Hill and the Oxfordshire Boundary, the B4035 passes near the top of Gallow Hill, which is 679 ft high.